marchioro123/REX-group-7/README.md

 # REX-students
-Repository for the REX course at DIKU containing source code
+This is the public repository for the REX course at DIKU containing hand-out source code.